 Consider the following example: there’s an Event which starts 10 days from today and there’s a trigger set up for 5 days before the Event starts.
 If a student is added now, they will receive the email as expected 5 days before the event starts.
 However, if a student is added the day the event starts, they’ll still receive the email at the point of registration.

 To ensure that Administrate can reliably send emails ‘from’ your email address there are a few domain settings (CNAME records) which need to be configured from your end.
-First, submit a ticket to the Administrate support desk asking to ‘white label’ your emails.
+First, submit a ticket to the Administrate support desk asking to ‘set up domain authentication’ for your emails.
 The support team will then provide you with a few CNAME records that will need to be provided to your web domain administrator.
 When your domain administrator had added the CNAME records, have him/her notify Administrate support.
 Administrate support will then perform a validation to ensure that emails going forward will appear to come direct from your configured sending address.

 - Next Priority Run : sends On Registration Triggers every 5 minutes on the hour, e.g. 12:05, 12:10, 12:15, etc.